angryip/ipscan/README.md

 ## Building [![Build Status](https://travis-ci.org/angryip/ipscan.svg?branch=master)](https://travis-ci.org/angryip/ipscan)

-JDK 1.7+ as well as Ant are required for building.
+JDK 1.7/1.8 as well as Ant are required for building.
+Note: the build script currently doesn't work with JDK 9 and 10.

 Using these tools you can build on any platform.
 The binaries are in the form of `.jar` files and can be run with `java -jar <jar-file>`.
 Deb and rpm packages can